dasdgdafg/ShitpostingAsAService/readme.md

 #### !christmas
 Tells you how many days until Christmas

-Also posts a random link to an image of someone wearing a santa hat.
+Also posts a random link from a text file.
+Make a file with the links (to, for example, an image of someone wearing a santa hat), and name it christmas.txt.

 ### Examples
 (Using the sample logs for #test)